Meet Katie Madden.

-Well, I call myself a Balanced Breastfeeding Expert for a reason.
-Yes, I have 10+ years in the healthcare field as a Registered Nurse and an International Board Certified Lactation Consultant.
-Yes, I have experience in many fields such as the hospital, community, home and community setting.
+I call myself a Balanced Breastfeeding expert for a reason.
+Yes, I have 12+ years in the healthcare field as a Registered Nurse and an International Board Certified Lactation Consultant.
+Yes, I have experience in many fields, such as the hospital, birth center, home, and community settings.
 Yes, I have helped thousands of women achieve breastfeeding success, but I am not your typical Lactation Consultant.

 Why?
 Because I know that breastfeeding is about a whole lot more than breastmilk.

-I am not afraid to use formula, pacifiers or bottles to achieve these goals…unlike many Lactation Consultants out there.
+I am not afraid to use formula, pacifiers, or bottles to achieve these goals, which is sometimes an unpopular method in the breastfeeding world.

-Most importantly, to me, you are not just a set or boobs or a milk-making machine.
-You are a woman who is learning how to be a mother.
-You baby is a person, with unique personality traits and temperament.
-Together, you are a breastfeeding pair that exists within a family.
-It is a multi-leveled, dynamic and ever changing relationship that deserves unwavering love, time and energy.
+Most importantly, to me, each of my clients is not just a set of boobs or a milk-making machine.
+She is a woman who is learning how to be a mother.
+Her baby is a person, with unique personality traits and temperament.
+Together, they are a breastfeeding pair that exists within a family.
+It is a multi-leveled, dynamic, and ever-changing relationship that deserves unwavering love, time, and energy.